cmarquis/api-challenge/README.md

 In this project, you'll build a simple API that fetches some info about a given URL/webpage and makes the results accessible.
 The goal of this project is to see how you approach a given problem & set of requirements with little constraint on how to approach it.

-For reference, our stack is largely based on TypeScript & Node.js.
-We use PostgreSQL for our primary database, but any relational database is fine. **How you tackle this project is entirely up to you!**

 - [Vizion API Challenge](#vizion-api-challenge)
 - [Setting Up](#setting-up)
 - [Requirements](#requirements)